scampos321/08-readme-generator/README.md

 ## Usage
 <img width="488" alt="Screen Shot 2021-08-24 at 5 06 08 PM" src="https://user-images.githubusercontent.com/85428896/130690491-1dee9483-c86a-4985-bec7-399a9c1f3c7b.png">

 The user has to clone the repo to run the application.
-When that is done, use the terminal and input node index.js to initiate the app.
+When that is done, use the command line and input node index.js to initiate the app.
 Then enter the prompts as followed.
 The README file will be generated after all the prompts have been answered.

 <img width="1085" alt="Screen Shot 2021-08-24 at 5 05 36 PM" src="https://user-images.githubusercontent.com/85428896/130690927-bfdb752b-d96a-4ade-9fe5-4049881b1380.png">

 ## Installation
+* git clone git@github.com:scampos321/08-readme-generator.git
+* cd 08-read-me-generator

-* npm i
+* npm install

 ## Contributing
 * Fork repo